SteveDoyle2/NASTRAN-95/um/bulk.md

            substructuring, reference a DAREAS card set.
 If desired, the set identification may also reference LOADC cards.

-M          Identification number of DELAY or DELAYS card set which defines ç
+M          Identification number of DELAY or DELAYS card set which defines Ã§
            (Integer >= 0).

-TF         Identification number of TABLEDi card which gives F(t - ç)
+TF         Identification number of TABLEDi card which gives F(t - Ã§)
            (Integer > 0).

 Remarks
 -------
-1. If M is zero, ç will be zero.
+1. If M is zero, Ã§ will be zero.

 2. Field 5 must be blank.